-The main beach in the town of Bastia is a pebbly one, and the place can get very busy in the summer months.
+The main beach in the town of Bastia is a pebbly one, and can get very busy in the summer months.

 Another town beach, the sandy Plage de l'Arinella, is the beginning of the long sandy shore that extends along the whole of the east coast.
-Although not the most stunning in Corsica, this beach does offer water sports and there are a couple of bar/restaurants.
+Although not the most stunning in Corsica, this beach does offer water sports and there are a couple of bars and restaurants.

 Beaches of the Costa Verde

-The coastline of the Costa Verde nestles between the Castagniccia hills and the deep blue waters of the Tyrrhenian sea, and boasts a 14km stretch of golden sand with Moriani Plage as its main resort.
-There are various access points to the beach and several beach bars along this vast stretch.
-A couple of spots also offer water sports.
+The coastline of the Costa Verde nestles between the Castagniccia hills and the deep blue waters of the Tyrrhenian sea, boasting a 14km stretch of golden sand with Moriani Plage as its main resort.
+There are various access points to the beach and several beach bars along this vast stretch, with a couple of spots also offer water sports.

 Plage de l’Alistro

-South of Moriani Plage, and an expanse of sand, it is just north of the marina at Campoloro.
+South of Moriani Plage, and an expanse of sand, this beach is just north of the marina at Campoloro.

 Plage de Prunette

-A stretch of the east coast beach which is pleasantly lined with eucalyptus trees.
-It has a couple of bars and water sports facilities.
+A stretch of the east coast beach which is pleasantly lined with eucalyptus trees, this beach has a couple of bars and water sports facilities.

 Plage de Bravone